 What sets the town of Tomar apart from other Portuguese cities is its unique combination of Templar heritage, Renaissance architecture, and picturesque landscapes.
 The city’s crown jewel, the Convent of Christ, is a UNESCO World Heritage site that alone justifies a visit.
-But Tomar offers so much more such as its imposing castle, delightful historic center, the serene Nabão River Park and the colorful Festa dos Tabuleiros festival.
+But Tomar offers so much more, such as its imposing castle, delightful historic center, the serene Nabão River Park, and the colorful Festa dos Tabuleiros festival.

 Whether you’re a history buff, an architecture enthusiast, a nature lover, or simply someone seeking an authentic Portuguese experience, Tomar has something special to see.
+It happens to be one of our favorite places in Portugal.

 Convent of Christ (Convento de Cristo)